mensonsundash/JS-Basics/README.md

 In 2009 Ryan Dahl an American Software Engineer who is best known for creating the Node.js JavaScript, TypeScript runtime.
 Who took JavaScript Google V8 Engine and embedded in C++ program.

 Now Javascript can run outside the browsers.
-Which mean we can send JavaScript Code to node fro execution, we can build backend.
+Which mean we can send JavaScript Code to node for execution, we can build backend.

 Node is a runtime environment to execute javascript code.